josephricafort/journey-of-words-r-data/README.md

-# journey-of-words-r-data
+# journey-of-words

-The r repo for Journey of Words interactive exploratory
+Visualizing the journey of Austronesian words and how they evolved along the way.